planetruby/gems/_drafts/local_time.md

 ## What's wrong with Rails' `time_ago_in_words`?

-Rails has several handy utilities baked into the framework for displaying relative times.
+Rails has several handy utilities baked into the framework for displaying relative dates and times.

 You can use `time_ago_in_words` to convert timestamps into user-friendly strings like "4 hours ago", "2 days ago".